mosip/pre-registration/design/pre-registration/pre-registration-document-service.md

 **Background**
 - Exposing the REST API to store the supporting documents of the citizen for a pre-registration.

-The target users are -
-   - Pre-Registration portal

 The key requirements are -

-- Create the APIs to store, modify, delete and retrieve the supporting document of the citizen for a pre-registration.
+1. Create the APIs to store, modify, delete and retrieve the supporting document of the citizen for a pre-registration.

-- For each document upload it should hit the rest api to store the document in database.
+2. For each document upload it should hit the rest api to store the document in database.

-- There should be a copy document option in the UI prospective, Once it get checked then an REST API call should happen with source pre-registration id, destination pre-registration id and document category type, with this parameter document get copied to the destination pre-registration id in database.
+3. There should be a copy document option in the UI prospective, Once it get checked then an REST API call should happen with source pre-registration id, destination pre-registration id and document category type, with this parameter document get copied to the destination pre-registration id in database.

-- Get all the documents associated with pre-registration id.
+4. Get all the documents associated with pre-registration id.

-- Get particular document associated with document id.
+5. Get particular document associated with document id.

-- Delete particular document by providing the document id and pre-registration id.
+6. Delete particular document by providing the document id and pre-registration id.

 The key non-functional requirements are